kanhaiyaray/NexChat/README.md

 1. Go to [clerk.com](https://clerk.com) → Your app → Settings → Domains
 2. Add your Vercel URL as an **Allowed Origin**
 3. Enable Google and/or GitHub OAuth providers in the Clerk dashboard
+4. Set up a webhook endpoint at `/api/webhook/clerk` for user sync

 ### MongoDB Atlas Configuration